 Yehin is a senior at UC Berkeley concentrating in Molecular and Cell Biology.
 Her academic pursuits revolve around her deep interest in developmental biology and pharmaceutical chemistry, supported by her research under the Oral Medicine Department, drug product manufacturing, and volunteering at disabled rehabilitation centers.
 Yehin is passionate to advance health equity and alleviate unjust disparities, in hopes to bring the right medicine to the right person in a timely, affordable manner.

 Ines Sanchez is a third year pre-med student at UC Berkeley majoring in Nutrition and Metabolic Biology.
 Ines is passionate about making health education more accessible and culturally relevant, especially in underserved communities.
-Through her work, she aims to bridge gaps in healthca
+Through her work, she aims to bridge gaps in healthcare

 Ines Sanchez is a third year pre-med student at UC Berkeley majoring in Nutrition and Metabolic Biology.
 Ines is passionate about making health education more accessible and culturally relevant, especially in underserved communities.
 Through her work, she aims to bridge gaps in healthcare by combining science, outreach, and a strong commitment to community centered care.

-Co-Director of Outreach & Community Engagement
+Director of Outreach & Community Engagement

 Swati is a junior at UC Berkeley majoring in Molecular Environmental Biology and minoring in Global Poverty and Practice.
 Through her work, she’s developed a strong passion for health equity and the impacts of climate and environmental change on community health.
-She is particularly driven to
+She is particularly driven to hel

-Co-Director of Outreach & Community Engagement
+Director of Outreach & Community Engagement

 Swati is a junior at UC Berkeley majoring in Molecular Environmental Biology and minoring in Global Poverty and Practice.
 Through her work, she’s developed a strong passion for health equity and the impacts of climate and environmental change on community health.
 She is particularly driven to help ensure solutions and adequate care for underserved populations.